 Additionally, the bike lanes in Amsterdam are typically wider than in most other cities, which makes them more comfortable and convenient for cyclists.
-One of the many reasons why Amsterdam has been so successful in promoting cycling is because of its well-designed bike lanes.
+One of the many reasons Amsterdam has been so successful in promoting cycling is its well-designed bike lanes.

 Use Skyscanner to find flight deals.
 As my personal favorite flight search engine, Skyscanner scours websites and airlines across the globe, leaving no stone unturned to help you find the best deal possible.
 And if you really want to take your savings to new heights, pair Skyscanner with Going (Formerly Scott's Cheap Flights).
 With access to exclusive mistake fares delivered straight to your inbox, you'll be packing your bags and jetting off on your next adventure before you know it.